Daniel-Abrecht/console-keyboard-multiplexer/README.md

 ## Usage

-Look at the [USAGE](./USAGE) file for an overview of all parameters and what they do.
+Look at the man page for an overview of all parameters and what they do.
 You can also view it using the command ```console-keyboard-multiplexer --help```.